Judd Trump continued his fine start to 2019 with a scrappy 5-2 victory over Li Hang as the German Masters got under way in Berlin on Wednesday.

 Ebdon’s 5-3 win could prove vital in the World Grand Prix reckoning with Murphy now in danger of dropping out of the running for next week’s lucrative ranking event.

-Only the top 32 on the one-year money list following the conclusion of the German Masters will gain an invite to Cheltenham and Murphy, in equal 30th spot, boasts just a narrow advantage over the chasing pack.
+Only the top 32 on the one-year money list following the conclusion of this event will gain an invite to Cheltenham and Murphy, in equal 30th spot, boasts just a narrow advantage over the chasing pack.

 This includes Ebdon, who could force his way into contention with a run to the last four in the German capital city.